Overview

 Esthesioneuroblastoma symptoms include:

-As it grows, the cancer may cause eye pain, loss of vision, ear pain and headaches.
+As the cancer grows, it might cause eye pain, loss of vision, ear pain and headaches.

 When to see a doctor

-Make an appointment with your doctor if you have any persistent signs or symptoms that concern you.
+Make an appointment with your health care team if you have lasting symptoms that worry you.

 Get Mayo Clinic cancer expertise delivered to your inbox.